deontic/context-path/README.md

 right click on the containing folder of the file you want to be able to access through the PATH variable and select "Add Folder to Path"

-**note:** you must close *all* terminal instances or find a way to refresh PATH before using the newly added directory in the gif above I closed the only open terminal and then opened a new one, after which file.bat was accessible
+**note:** you must close *all* terminal instances or find a way to refresh PATH before using the newly added directory, in the gif above I closed the only open terminal and then opened a new one, after which file.bat was accessible